stealthsoftwareinc/safrn/doc/wiki/development-practices.md

  - Well known mathematical names may override verb/noun agreement rules.
 For example ``extendedEuclid(...)``.
  - arbitrary single letter identifiers may be used for mathematical expressions, so long as an explaining reference is given.
    - Examples of acceptable references would be a company Wiki or Knowledge Base article, or an academic paper referenced through a durable medium.
-   - When referencing a page on gitlab.stealthsoftwareinc.com make sure take a link which includes a commit-sha, as pages maybe moved or edited after you reference it.
    - [IACR ePrint](https://eprint.iacr.org/) and the [Wayback Machine](http://web.archive.org/) are examples of sufficiently durable mediums.
      Faculty pages of educational institutes are to be avoided as links can go stale when individuals transfer from one institution to another (There is a button on the Wayback Machine to save a page).